linode/docs/docs/platform/linode-beginners-guide.md

 description: 'Beginner''s Guide to Linode''s Platform answers common configuration questions about the Linode cloud.'
 keywords: 'linode beginners guide,linux beginner,linode beginner,vps guide'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-alias: ['beginners-guide/','linode-beginners-guide/']
+alias: ['beginners-guide/']
 modified: Tuesday, March 22, 2016
 modified_by:
   name: K. Craig
 published: 'Monday, November 16th, 2009'
-title: 'Beginner''s Guide to Linode's Platform'
+title: 'Linode Beginner''s guide'
 ---

 If you're relatively new to Linux system administration, or just new to our platform, this guide will help address some of the most common questions we receive.
-If you've just created your first Linode account, please first refer to our [getting started guide](/docs/getting-started/) and return here once your Linode has been deployed.
+If you've just created your first Linode account, please first refer to our [Getting Started](/docs/getting-started/) Guide and return here once your Linode has been deployed.

 ## How do I log into my Linode?

 By default, all Linodes are deployed with SSH enabled.
 This allows command line access through the shell.
-You can learn more about connecting to your Linode for the first time in the [connecting to your Linode with SSH](/docs/getting-started/#connecting_to_your_linode_with_ssh) section of our [getting started guide](/docs/getting-started/).
+You can learn more about connecting to your Linode for the first time in the [connecting to your Linode with SSH](/docs/getting-started/#connecting_to_your_linode_with_ssh) section of our [Getting Started](/docs/getting-started/) guide.

 ## How do I host websites on my Linode?